fin-hypergrid/core/src/jsdoc/tutorials/cell-editors.md

 * **Dynamic Paradigm:** User interactions with the graphical elements during editing instantaneously update the text being edited.
 On save, the text element can be editable or it can be read-only.
 As the text element contains all the information, it is validated and parsed as usual.
 * **Delayed Paradigm:** User interactions with the graphical elements during editing do not affect the text.
 On save, the information from the state of the graphical elements is combined with the text data before parsing or transforms the primitive data after parsing.

+We shall now further develop our `Time` cell editor example:
+* We're going to show the time as 12-hour time with AM and PM rather than as 24-hour time.
+* Rather than typing AM or PM, user will click on it to toggle it.

+_NOTE: This is just an example for illustrative purposes.
+I'm not suggesting it's a practical user interface._

-We shall further develop our `Time` cell editor by keeping the text input element but adding an AM/PM indicator that toggles on a mouse click.
-This example shall use the second design strategy mentioned above: The text input element is for the time in 12-hour mode, and the AM/PM indicator has no effect on the text.
+We keep the text input element and add an AM/PM indicator to it's right that toggles on a mouse click.
+This example uses the _Delayed Paradigm_ outlined above: The text input element holds just the time in 12-hour mode; the AM/PM indicator is not part of the text and clicking it has no effect on the text.

 The following markup for a complex cell editor consists of a `<div>` containing an `<input>` element along with some text: